biopharmaai/Madrigal/README.md

 <h1 align="center">
-  [Madrigal] A Unified Multimodal Model for Predicting Drug Combination Effects
+  Madrigal: A Unified Multimodal Model for Predicting Drug Combination Effects
 </h1>

 ## 👀 Overview of Madrigal

-\name is a unified multimodal AI model for predicting drug combinations across clinical outcomes and compounds, including approved drugs and novel compounds in development.
+Madrigal is a unified multimodal AI model for predicting drug combinations across clinical outcomes and compounds, including approved drugs and novel compounds in development.

 ## 🚀 Installation